-Is my vessel large enough to Coast Guard document?
+Is my vessel large enough for documentation?

-Although the place of build is not an issue for recreational vessels, evidence that a vessel was built in the United States is
+The place of build is not an issue for recreational vessels.
+However, evidence that it was built in the United States is

 required for those which are to be used in a fisheries or coastwise trade.
-Such evidence usually comes in the form of a Builder's Certification
+Build evidence usually comes in the form of a Builder's Certification

 which is issued by the manufacturer.